-Water is one of the most common and powerful dream symbols and we might think that dreaming of water signifies a general idea.
-No, the meaning of your dream depends on the body of water you had in your dreams.
+A powerful dream symbol is Water. it is also one of the most common.
+The meaning of your dream depends on the body of water you had in your dreams.
 Water is all around us in our daily lives and essential to life.
-Be careful though since water is mysterious, dangerous, and destructive.
-Bodies of water are a foreign world we cannot live in.
-We can drown in water and experience the devastation of floods and tsunamis.
+Since water is mysterious, dangerous, and destructive, you should take care when it is seen.
+The world of water is foreign to us because it is world we cannot live in.
+Water can be nurturing but it can all be destructive.

-Finally, water can relate to spirituality and spiritual/religious beliefs.
+Water can also relate to spirituality and spiritual/religious beliefs.

 This symbol can have both negative and positive meanings.
 On one hand, the ocean may represent something larger than ourselves that we respect, are in awe of, or appreciate, something we go with the flow with as we sail through our life’s journey.
 On the other hand, oceans can be overwhelming and rough.
 We are no match for the ocean and are unable to control it.

-Similar to roads, rivers often represent your life’s journey and your emotional, psychological, and spiritual state that is either supporting your journey or hindering your progress.
+Because roads are similar to rivers they often represent your life’s journey and your emotional, psychological, and spiritual state that is either supporting your journey or hindering your progress.

 Raging or muddy rivers often reflect emotional turmoil.
 Clear and calm rivers often reflect inner peace, balance, and harmony, a person who is not over-controlling or under-controlling, and positive feelings of joy and happiness in general.